99x/serverless-dynamodb-local/README.md

 * Execute a single migration.
 Make sure DynamoDB Local is started in another shell.
 `sls dynamodb execute -n <filename>`

-* Execute all migrations for DynamoDB Local.
+* Execute all migrations on the remote dynamodb.
 `sls dynamodb executeAll`

 Note: Read the detailed section for more information on advanced options and configurations.
 Open a browser and go to the url http://localhost:8000/shell to access the web shell for dynamodb local.